-You’re looking for ways to sound deaden your car.
+You’re on the lookout for an automotive sound-deadening material.
 You come across Dynamat, which is a high-quality sound deadening material that helps filter out external noise.

 You’re just about to pull the trigger and buy it but…

 It makes you wonder if there are any cheaper alternatives to Dynamat that are equally efficient in reducing car noise?